alikureishy/ROBO-followme-project/README.md

 A simulator was provided with the project to merely collect 'real-world' data in the event that the data included with the project was not sufficient.
 This was not used in this project however, as the provided data proved sufficient to satisfy the [rubric [https://review.udacity.com/#!/rubrics/1155/view]].

-## Network Architecture

-Fully _Convolutional_ networks are well suited for segmentation tasks because they do not suffer from the loss of spatial information inherent in Fully _Connected_ Networks.
-The network comprises of an encoder, followed then by a decoder.

-Here is a diagram of the final architecture that I settled on:

-### Encoder

-The encoder layers gradually reduce the size of each feature tensor passing through the network, while increasing the number of features it extracts at each layer.

-### 1x1 Convolution

-A 1x1 convolution in the middle adds a layer of non-linearity to the network before the decoder starts.
-It can also serve to increase or decrease the number of features extracted from the last layer of the encoder.

-### Decoder

-Understandably, the decoding layer does the opposite of the encoder -- converts smaller feature tensors into larger ones, while reducing the feature count at the same time.
-The decoder layer then outputs a softmax activation for each pixel across the number of classes being segmented out of the original image, which essentially ends up being an image of the same X and Y dimensions, and possibly a different set of channels.

-To produce larger feature tensors, each decoding layer includes a _Bilinear Upsampling layer_ (doubling the image size in both x and y dimensions), followed then by a concatenation of _Skip Connections_ from its corresponding encoding layer with the same feature tensor shape, followed then by 2 _Separable Convolution Layers_.

-In the case of the network in question, the output of the image would be a 160x160x3 tensor.
-It so happens that the 3 classes above, through a softmax activation layer, could be trivially translated to the 3 RGB channels, which is why the 3 types of scenes (hero close, hero far, and no hero) were given equivalence to the 3 specific RGB colors.
-Had there been more classes of images, or a different color mapping, a separate conversion would have been needed to convert the softmax activations into an appropriate 3-channel RGB value in the segmented image.

 ## Training

 The immediate goal of this project was to satisfy the 40% IoU metric required, which is the yardstick I used when evaluating various hyper parameters during training.
 Therefore, it is worth noting that I did not explore optimizations to the network beyond what was needed to reach the requisite IoU score.
 Possible optimizations are discussed at the end of this document.
 Furthermore, I tuned the hyperparameters manually, though I could have used tools like TensorBoard to compare various permutations of hyperparameters.